Why Are We Fattening Animals While Humans Starve?

 Here’s a startling fact you may not know: even with the extreme weather caused by climate change, humans cultivate enough grain globally to feed twice as many people as there are on Earth today.

-On average, over two billion tonnes of grain are produced worldwide each year.
-However, at least half of that grain is fed to animals exploited by the meat, egg, and dairy industries.
+On average, over two billion tonnes of grain are produced worldwide each yea but at least half of that grain is fed to animals exploited by the industrial meat, egg, and dairy industries.

-Furthermore, ninety percent of all soy grown in the world is fed to chickens, cows, sheep, goats, pigs, and other animals kept in factory farmed conditions.
+Plus, 90 percent of all soy grown in the world is fed to chickens, cows, sheep, goats, pigs, and other animals kept in factory farms and CAFOs.

-What’s most disturbing is many of these grains are cultivated in countries where children are starving to death.
-In fact, 82 percent of the world’s starving children live in countries that produce grains intended for use as animal feed, with those animals killed to satisfy tastes in the global north.
+What’s most disturbing is many of these grains are cultivated in countries where children are hungry or even starving to death.
+In fact, 82 percent of the world’s hungry children live in countries that produce grains intended for use as animal feed, and those animals are killed to satisfy tastes in the global north.

 The problem with beef production

-Beef comprises scarcely two percent of the world’s calories, and yet approximately 60 percent of the world’s agricultural land is occupied by beef production.
-It’s incredibly wasteful.
+Beef production creates scarcely two percent of the world’s calories, and yet approximately 60 percent of the world’s agricultural land is occupied by beef production.
+What a waste!

-In a planet ravaged by the effects of climate change – where water and food security are real and ever-present pressures – why are we wasting precious natural resources on such unsustainable dietary habits?
+In a planet ravaged by the effects of climate change —where water and food security are real and ever-present pressures—why are we wasting precious natural resources on such unsustainable agricultural systems?

 Future food and water security